 Sumba island is dotted by thatched roof homes surrounded by ancestral tombs; the people of Sumba honor their ancestors with festivals and various rites, such as the annual Pasola festival.

 During Pasola the people of Sumba Island act out conflicts with other tribes by fighting mock battles with spears on horseback.
 Horses are also still a main transportation mode, as well as a sign of wealth.
 Horses and cattle breeding form an integral part of the Merapu religion that helps the people of Sumba to honor their ancestors.

-Tourist Travel to Sumba
+Tourist Travel to Sumba:

 Getting to Sumba

-Tourists can fly to Waingapu Airport to get to Sumba from close by Kupang at West Timor or from Denpasar in Bali, as there are flights a few times a week.
-Or if you choose, you can take a boat from Flores to Waingapu or to one of the other islands.Waingapu is a small town in the eastern section of Sumba Island and is where the country’s governmental offices, education center, and business and trading centers are located.
+Visitors can fly to Waingapu or Tambolaka airport to get to Sumba from close by Kupang, West Timor or from Bali, Or if you choose, you can take a ferry from Flores to Waingapu, which is capital located in the eastern region of Sumba Island.

 www.ruabeachresort.com is our fifteen bungalow resort on the south coast in Rua Bay; we are waiting to guide your tour of Sumba Island.